truzo/tomango-2018/site/content/creates/digital-marketing/_index.md

 We have the experience of helping a variety of business across all sectors improve their digital footprint and get a good return on their investment.

 {{< quote
-	body="When we started, our average cost-per-lead was £70.
+	body="When we started our digital marketing campaign, our average cost-per-lead was £70.
 In four months, the cost had come down to just £7." citation="Martin Roots, Managing Director, Resin Bonded"
 >}}